Yvonne Brill: Early life

-Born in Winnipeg, Manitoba, Canada, Yvonne Brill, is a first-generation Canadian, as her parents were immigrants from Belgium.
-She was inspired to attend school by Amelia Earhart, the first woman pilot to fly across the Atlantic Ocean.
-When she was young, her father encouraged her to open a shop in their hometown, while her high school science teacher told her that a woman wouldn't get anywhere in science.
-She ignored both.
-Yvonne was the first in her family to go to college, graduating from the University of Manitoba in 1945 at the top of her class with a bachelor’s degree in both chemistry and mathematics (Int.
-Engineering).
-She had originally applied to their engineering program at 18, but was denied by the school, as they claimed that their mandatory summer camp did not have the necessary facilities to host female students.
+Born in Winnipeg, Manitoba, Canada to Belgian immigrant parents, Yvonne Brill, was a first-generation Canadian.
+She was inspired to go to school by Amelia Earhart, the first woman pilot to fly across the Atlantic Ocean.
+Despite her desire to attend school, she faced several hurdles, her father encouraged her to open a shop in their hometown instead of pursuing additional education, and her high school physics teacher told her that "a woman would never get anywhere".
+She applied to the University of Manitoba's engineering program at 18, but was denied by the school, as they claimed that their mandatory summer camp did not have the necessary facilities to host female students.
+Despite this, Yvonne was the first in her family to go to college, graduating from the University of Manitoba in 1945 at the top of her class with a Bachelor of Science in Mathematics.
+She went on to study at the University of Southern California, where she took night classes and graduated in 1951 with a Master of Science in Physical Chemistry.
 Her denial to Manitoba’s school of engineering forever inspired her to encourage women in the sciences, and in her, forged an unwavering confidence against gender-based discrimination.
-She went on to study at the University of Southern California, where she took night classes and graduated in 1951 with a master's degree in chemistry.